-&lt;sup>91 E.g. the EU Sulphur Directive and the 2012 public consultation on "Including maritime transport emissions in the EU's greenhouse gas reduction commitment"
+90 E.g. the EU Sulphur Directive and the 2012 public consultation on "Including maritime transport emissions in the EU's greenhouse gas reduction commitment"

-9.2 Baseline - trends
+Baseline - trends

 Seaborne trade has been affected by the recent economic downturn.
-The European amount of loaded goods has, nonetheless, remained almost constant since 2006 (approx. 1,100 mt), whereas the amount of unloaded goods fell from approx. 2,100 mt in 2006, to 1,700 mt in 2009 after which small increases were seen.
-Especially, dry cargo dropped during the crises.
+The amount of loaded goods in Europe has, nonetheless, remained almost constant since 2006 (approx. 1,100 mt), whilst the amount of unloaded goods fell from approx. 2,100 mt in 2006 to 1,700 mt in 2009, after which small increases were seen.
+Especially, dry cargo dropped during the crisis.91